vchain-us/cnlc-docs/pages/help/introduction.md

 The programming interface provided by our SDKs lets you perform Ledger transactions with the core.

-Immutable Ledger uses an append-only data structure to store inserts and updates along the correct timestamp and data sequence.
+CodeNotary Cloud uses an append-only data structure to store inserts and updates along the correct timestamp and data sequence.
 Powerful query capabilities allow for a fast data search and immediate inclusion proof.

 ### User Interface

 The user interface is a browser-based GUI.
 It's where you create and manage Ledgers, create API keys, view statistics, run audit reports, and access various administrative functions.

-<v-img src="/alt_ledger_plain.png" alt="" > </v-img>
+<help-image src="/alt_ledger_plain.png" alt="" > </help-image>

 ### SDK

 Your applications with through CodeNotary Ledgers through provided SDKs and plugins.
 You can post new entries as well as cryptographically verify and query data from Ledger.

-Each SDK and plugin has its own API key to be used to authenticate against Code Notary Immutable Ledger.
+Each SDK and plugin has its own API key to be used to authenticate against CodeNotary Cloud.

 ##### SDK Language Support